Guarde/TrackRef-Checker/README.md

 It will then go through your custom songs and save any duplicates it finds to a "trackRefs.txt" in the same folder

 Disclaimer:
-It's not pretty but it works :D o.o did someone remove them?
+It's not pretty but it works :D